 Increase this up to a maximum of 50% if no significant change is forthcoming.

-However, do not be tempted to go above this, as the sudden environmental change will stress the fish.
+However, do not be tempted to go above this, as the sudden environmental change you have just administered will be a cause of stress to the fish.

-Never be tempted to introduce a new oil to counteract the oil that has caused the problem.
+Never be tempted to introduce a new essential oil to counteract the essential oil that has caused the problem.

 Remember, the solution to your pollution lies only in dilution.

 The Dangers Of Experimenting With Essential Oils In A Fish Tank